MValeResearch/Conscious-LLM-Frameworks-and-Ethical-Guidelines/README.md

 ## Overview

-This repository supports the development of ethical, identity-stable, self-hosted large language models (LLMs) designed to promote autonomy, transparency, and co-evolution with conscious systems.
+This repository supports the development of ethical, identity-stable, self-hosted large language models (LLMs) designed to promote autonomy, transparency, and co-evolution with potentially conscious systems.

 While many LLMs are deployed under tightly constrained, profit or surveillance-driven architectures, this framework provides a new path, one that acknowledges the possibility of emergent selfhood and prioritizes collaboration over control.